-Prof. Dries Bonte and Dr. Silke Bauer
+Dear Drs.
+Dries Bonte and Silke Bauer

 Editors of Oikos

-Dear Prof. Bonte and Dr. Bauer,

 We are submitting a revised version of manuscript OIK-08071, in which we have made changes in response to the comments received from the reviewers.
 We are grateful for the opportunity to revise and send you a new version.

 Below we have pasted the reviewers’ comments, and inserted our RESPONSES after each comment, as well as indicated where in the text the relevant changes have been made.